 Hi, my name is Behrouz Zand.
 I am a gynecologic oncologist, a surgeon, a husband, and a dad.
-I am a doctor at the University of Texas-MD Anderson Cancer Center with my clinic located in the Houston Bay Area.
-I have been a contributing writer for the Houston Chronicle’s Gray Matters.
+I am board certified in both Obstetrics & Gynecology and Gynecologic Oncology.
+I am a physician at the University of Texas-MD Anderson Cancer Center.
+But this is my own personal blog so all views are my own and not of my employer.

 My blog is mostly about well-being and getting better in all aspects of life–as a person, a dad, a husband, a citizen of a community, and as a doctor.
 Occasionally, I also write articles as a contributing author for the Houston Chronicle’s Gray Matters.